-In contrast, web apps can produce simple, medium, or complex results.
-They’re easier to deploy, unlike native apps.
-Even a simple edit requires code to recompile and the app uploaded to the app store for another update.
+In contrast, web apps can produce simple, medium, or complex results and they’re easier to deploy, unlike native apps.
+With native apps, even a simple edit requires code to recompile and the app uploaded to the app store for another update.

 Native App Platforms